 The College of Chiropractors of Alberta is responsible for the protection of the public and oversees the registration and continued competency of members within the legislative framework of the Health Professions Act.
 The College reached a milestone in January 2022 with the registration of its 1200th chiropractor.

-(including the Chiropractors Profession Regulation) is accomplished by:
+(including the Chiropractors Profession Regulation) and is accomplished by:

 - registering Doctors of Chiropractic in Alberta